 First, you must prove the other party had a legal duty to take certain actions or avoid certain actions in order to keep you safe.
 In some cases, this may be easy to establish.
 For example, a motorist must follow all traffic laws.
 If a motorist broke a law, it will probably be easy to establish liability.
 In this case, a police report would be very beneficial, as the report would note whether officers issued a citation to the other driver.

 In other cases, it is more complicated.
-For example, if a dog bites you while in the care of someone other than its owner, you need to discuss your case with a lawyer to determine if the caregiver or owner is responsible for your injuries.
+For example, if a dog bites you while in the care of someone other than its owner, you need to discuss your case with a Charlotte personal injury lawyer to determine if the caregiver or owner is responsible for your injuries.

 Next, you must show the at-fault party breached their legal duty through negligent action, or inaction.
 For example, in medical malpractice or nursing home abuse cases, expert witnesses often must testify to what actions most healthcare practitioners would take.